 Why?
-Well, it's HIS cottage!
-It's HIS bric-a-brac lying on the mantle, he knows how many inches to reach over to the right to pick up a pipe or a snuff box, or anything that he might care to want, he knows how... he knows that the water tap in the kitchen leaks, and uh... he knows that you have to give it an extra twist, and he's got all of these little gimmick-gahoojits of handlingness worked out in it.
-It's not a new strange space to him.
+Well, it's his cottage!
+It's his bric-a-brac lying on the mantel; he knows how many inches to reach over to the right to pick up a pipe or a snuff box or anything that he might care to want; he knows how -- he knows that the water tap in the kitchen leaks, and he knows you have to give it an extra twist; and he's got all of these little gimmigahoojits of handlingness worked out in it.
+It's not a new, strange space to him.

-That's why people hold on to Book One, for Christ sakes.
-People trained in Elizabeth, in 1950, are still auditing by Book One.
+That's why people hold on to Book One, for Christ's sakes.
+People trained in Elizabeth in 1950 are still auditing by Book One.
 And they'll get better results by Book One, up to a point where they would use this by rote, practically.

 There's no substitute for knowingness.
 And what's knowingness consist of?
-Well, in terms of use, in terms of use, it gets in... out into space and energy, and my God, uh... you've got... you've got - of course this type of knowingness can't be beat.
-You... you know the space, and the energy and object content of that space, which is to say you know the auditing room, and uh... the preclear, and you know how that body is going to move and twitch if you say so and so to it.
+Well, in terms of use, in terms of use, it gets it out into space and energy, and my God, I mean you've got -- of course, this type of knowingness can't be beat.
+You know the space, and the energy and object content of that space, which is to say you know the auditing room and the preclear, and you know how that body is going to move and twitch if you say so-and-so to it.
 And this is what you expected.
-And so you get into a nice quiet calm rut about the whole thing.
+And so you get into a nice, quiet, calm rut about the whole thing.

-Well you've got to be in pretty good shape to change fast.
-But let's take out, immediately, the question mark which is going to be in the mind of any preclear present, by not agreeing to be audited by anything but Standard Operating Procedure Issue V. Let's establish that, and it... has a... a consent, an agreement.
-And I'm not going to issue anything else on that, and let's just chew right ahead.
+Well, you've got to be in pretty good shape to change, fast.
+But let's take out immediately the question mark which is going to be in the mind of any preclear present, by not agreeing to be audited by anything but Standard Operating Procedure Issue 5.
+Let's establish that, and it has a consent of agreement that we're not going to issue anything else on that, and let's just chew right ahead.

-Now we've got a certain course schedule, that has been laid out, and that is all very nice, but the people present are not fair game.
+Now, we've got a certain course schedule that has been laid out and that is all very nice, but the people present are not fair game.
 Let's just knock that out as fair game.
-The world's lousy with preclears!
-Why would we have to test any locks or engrams or anything elseses upon anybody here?
-Why?
+The world's lousy with preclears.
+Why would we have to test any locks or engrams or anything elses upon anybody here?
 I submit to you.
-There's practically anybody can be made better with these techniques, why should you just test on somebody that isn't going to benefit by them?
+As practically anybody can be made better with these techniques, why should you just test on somebody that isn't going to benefit by them?
 Why not spread yourself out a little bit?

-You might have information, or recommendations to the contrary.
-I notice a little wave of 'Oh no!' on that coming back at me.
+You might have information or recommendations to the contrary.
+I notice a little wave of "Oh, no" on that coming back at me.
 Nah, it isn't important.
-It isn't important, really, that you do anything but get your cases in the best most possibly wonderful condition as fast as possible, and get Step 1 completely out of the road, including all the lifting exercises.
-And just get it out of the road, that's all!
+It isn't important really that you do anything but get your cases in the best most possibly wonderful condition as fast as possible and though. get Step I completely out of the road, including all of the lifting exercises.
+And just get it out of the road, that's all.

-And then if you want to know what facsimiles look like, look at some!
-Pick 'em up and sort through a couple of card packages' worth.
-If you want to know what locks look like, why spread a few out.
+And then if you want to know what facsimiles look like, look at some.
+Pick them up and sort through a couple of card packages' worth.
+If you want to know what locks look like, why, spread a few out.
 Or go down the street and push somebody's face into one to see how he acts.
 And then say, "What do you know?
 It makes him cough."
-And you can do your research completely in reverse, rather than on a couch.
-If you go at it in that fashion.
+And you can do your research completely in reverse rather than on a couch, if you go at it in that fashion.